 In Clip 2 (released 24th June): we have traversed west across the Caledonides in South Norway to look at the evidence for the former presence of oceanic crust that once was formed by sea-floor spreading within the Iapetus Ocean, which separated the two palaeo-continents Baltica and Laurentia.
 We look at deep-marine pillow-basalts and copper mineralisation in an ancient mine related to black-smoker-type hydrothermal activity during formation of the oceanic crust.
 These rocks and mineralisations are typically formed along spreading ridges in oceans and both represent evidence for the sea-floor spreading within the Iapetus Ocean.

-In Clip 4 (coming soon!): we visit several localities with spectacular eclogites in Western Norway.
-These provide the evidence for the former deep burial and formation of a very thick, Himalayan type continental crust during the Caledonian Continental collision between Baltica and Laurentia.
+In Clip 4 (released 22 July): we visit several localities with spectacular eclogites in Western Norway.
+These provide the evidence for the former deep burial and formation of a very thick, Himalayan type continental crust during the Caledonian continental collision between Baltica and Laurentia.
 The association of exposed mantle-rocks and the eclogite facies minerals formed at high- and ultra-high pressure conditions at 405 to 395 million years ago during the burial under the Caledonian Mountains in Scandinavia, provide solid evidence for the former presence of very thick orogenic lithosphere and consequently the former presence of very high, Himalayan-type mountains in Scandinavia.
 In the final stage of the Caledonian Wilson Cycle we find geological evidence for orogenic collapse, eduction, and formation of large-scale extensional detachments and discuss how this complicated set of observations can explain how these rocks, once deeply buried under the vast Caledonian mountains, now can be studied at the Earth's surface.
 The final part of our Caledonian Wilson Cycle story ends with a visit to a spectacular outcrop of a major Post-Caledonian Normal Fault, the Lærdal-Gjende Fault, where we discuss the end of the Caledonian Wilson Cycle and discuss the initiation of a new, as witnessed by the renewed continental break-up and oceanic opening associated with the present-day North Atlantic Ocean and the Norwegian-Greenland Sea.

 Production, financial support and acknowledgements: